ariabuckles/blog/posts/common-markdown.md

 not layed out in the [original Markdown syntax specification] [mdsyntax]!

-First off, Common Markdown looks wonderful to write in.
+First off, CommonMark looks wonderful to write in.
 As a content author, it looks like it would be much more preferable to the current Markdown parser I'm using.
 For the vast majority of cases, it looks like it does what I would mean when I write something, making it very easy to work with as a content author.
 The parser also looks like a nice implementation, which is much less hacky than many I've seen.
-I think it's wonderful that Common Markdown is putting effort into making the language better in these directions!
+I think it's wonderful that CommonMark is putting effort into making the language better in these directions!

-However, Common Markdown states that one of its goals is "to make Markdown easier to parse, and to eliminate the many old inconsistencies and ambiguities that made writing a Markdown parser so difficult."
+However, CommonMark states that one of its goals is "to make Markdown easier to parse, and to eliminate the many old inconsistencies and ambiguities that made writing a Markdown parser so difficult."
-I've been working on a Markdown parser for the past few weeks, and in this respect Common Markdown looks like it is going to cause more problems than it solves.
+I've been working on a Markdown parser for the past few weeks, and in this respect CommonMark looks like it is going to cause more problems than it solves.
-Common Markdown does a good job of making a lot of decisions about edge cases, but it does so often by canonizing many complex divergences from the original specification.
+CommonMark does a good job of making a lot of decisions about edge cases, but it does so often by canonizing many complex divergences from the original specification.
-Ultimately, this makes [Common Markdown Spec][spec] very long and riddled with endless intricacies that will make working with the language as a programmer more difficult.
+Ultimately, this makes [CommonMark Spec][spec] very long and riddled with endless intricacies that will make working with the language as a programmer more difficult.